-New driving laws commencing this week make it mandatory for all visa holders, including international students to get a Victorian driver licence within six months of moving to the state in order to be able to continue to drive on the state's roads.
+New driving laws that came into effect on 29th November make it mandatory for all visa holders, including international students to get a Victorian driver licence within six months of moving to the state in order to be able to continue to drive on the state's roads.

-According to the new Victorian road safety laws coming into effect on Tuesday, overseas driver licence holders, regardless of their visa status, will have to convert their licence to a local licence within six months of their taking up residence in Victoria.
+According to the new Victorian road safety laws, overseas driver licence holders, regardless of their visa status, have to convert their licence to a local licence within six months of their taking up residence in Victoria.

 “The changes will simplify the licencing requirements for interstate and overseas drivers,” a spokesperson for the state Transport Department told SBS Punjabi.

-Currently, temporary visa holders continue to drive on their overseas licence until they get their permanent residency and those with permanent visas have six months since first arriving in Australia to get a local licence.
+Before the new law was implemented, temporary visa holders were allowed to drive on their overseas licence until they got their permanent residency and those with permanent visas had six months since first arriving in Australia to get a local licence.

-The department says the current system is complex and depends on whether the driver is from interstate or overseas, and whether they are a temporary or permanent visa holder.
+The department says the previous system was complex and depended on whether the driver is from interstate or overseas, and whether they were a temporary or permanent visa holder.

-The state government says the move will toughen the laws for international drivers.
+The state government says the move toughens the laws for international drivers.